Day for Night: Cornish, the Apple of Our Eye

 After that highly satisfying weekend, we decided that we absolutely had to try for a booking at the Cornish Apple Festival.
 So during the winter we threw ourselves at the festival organizers, the Cornish Association of Businesses.
 And it paid off, albeit in a roundabout way.

-CAB offered us a sort-of audition: By performing two sets at an association fundraiser party in the spring, D4N could give the locals a chance to check us out.
+CAB offered us sort of an audition: By performing two sets at an association fundraiser party in the spring, D4N could give the locals a chance to check us out.
 In consideration of our effort and expense, CAB in turn would comp us with gift certificates for a local motel and restaurant.

 The “Spring Celebration” took place on the chilly evening of May 4, 2008, in a just-opened physical therapy center located, natch, west of downtown.
 We were still working out our performance practice, and at that point our ridiculously complicated stage setup included: